 Moving on!
 Spring comprises numerous features that ultimately results in web apps featuring better functionalities.
 Let’s take a look at what are they

 1. IoC Container

 Mainly refers to the core container that uses DI or IoC pattern.
 Now what exactly this does is during the runtime it provides an object reference.
 Do you remember the service locator pattern?
 Exactly, this pattern acts as the best alternative available.
 The IoC container contains an assembler code that handles the configuration management of application objects.

 2. Spring MVC

 Next is the Spring MVC.
-This feature allows developers or Spring experts to create web apps based on the MVC architecture.
+This feature allows developers or Spring experts to build web applications based on the MVC architecture.
 Here what happens is as soon as the user makes a request, it travels through the controller and are then dispatched to different views, that is, to different JSP pages or Servlets.
 MVC can be easily integrated with all popular view technologies such as ISP, Jasper Report, FreeMarker, and Velocity are popular techs, that MVC can be well-integrated with.

 3. Spring Boot

 Spring boot or spring data is the most popular Spring project – an opinionated version of Spring Framework.
 It builds by taking separate pieces and combining them on top of Spring.
 It takes these single pieces and bundles them up together.
 Example: